Salwa kingdom: Salwa king contemporary to Krishna

-Yet another Salwa king (3:12, 7:11) attacked Dwaraka, this Salwa king was an ally of Shishupala, Dantavakra and Rukmi.
-According to the narration in the epic, he possessed an aircraft known as Saubha Vimana and used it for travel and for aerial warfare.
+Yet another Salwa king (3:12, 7:11) attacked Dwaraka, this Salwa king was an ally of Shishupala, Dantavakra and Rukmi .According to the narration in the epic, he possessed an aircraft known as Saubha Vimana and used it for travel and for aerial warfare.

 In detail, according to mahabharata, when Krishna had gone for Pandavas Rajasuya, king of Saubha attacked his city Dwarawati.
-To encounter him, Samva, Charudeshna, Pradyumna(Rukmani son) came out.
-They speedily defeated enemy commander and made him flee the battle, and killed all of the Danavas aiding him in battle by fiery weapons.
-To fight enemy king, Krishna son Pradyumna challenged him.
-They first commenced an aerial battle and later for better encounter descended from their cars.
-They both started to pierce each other with greater weapons making other unconscious each time.
-At last when about to be killed, King Salwa retreated from battle.
+To encounter him, Samva, Charudeshna, Pradyumna (Rukmani son) came out.
+They killed all of the Davanas aiding the enemy commander in battle with fiery weapons, causing him to flee the battle.

+To fight the enemy king, Krishna's son Pradyumna challenged him.
+They first commenced an aerial battle and later, for a better encounter, descended from their cars.
+They both started to pierce each other with greater weapons, making the other unconscious each time.
+At last, when about to be killed, King Salwa retreated from the battle.
 When Krishna returned, he found his city gardens and damsels devoid of beauty.
-Upon knowing everything that had happened, he promised them to slay his enemy.
+Upon knowing everything that had happened, he promised them he would slay his enemy.

-Krishna with his army marched for the attack and found King Salwa in an island pursuiting ocean coarse.
-And when battle began, both side started to shower arrows upon each other.
-Krishna started to kill all the Danavas aiding to the latter side.
-Seeing his side at loss, Salwa used an illusion causing enemy heroes to get confused of the environment and killed Krishna charioteer.
-And also made Vasudeva to get stuck in his illusion causing him to desist from fight.
-Later concluding in his mind that it was illusion he recovered his senses and started to fight afresh by discharging fiery weapons.
-Seeing this opponent Danavas showered mighty rocks upon them killing Krishna steeds but Krishna destroyed their shower by using thunderbolt as his weapon.
-At last, Krishna hurled his powerful discus Sudarshana and killed all the remaining tribes including Salwa.
-Killing everyone at the lord command it returned to Krishna.
+Krishna with his army marched for the attack and found King Salwa on an island pursuing an ocean course.
+And when the battle began, both sides started to shower arrows upon each other.
+Krishna started to kill all the Danavas aiding the latter side.
+Seeing his side at a loss, Salwa used an illusion, causing the enemy heroes to get confused by the environment, and killed Krishna's charioteer.
+He also made Vasudeva get stuck in his illusion, causing him to desist from the fight.
+Later, concluding in his mind that it was an illusion, he recovered his senses and started to fight afresh by discharging fiery weapons.
+Seeing this, the opponent Danavas showered mighty rocks upon them, killing Krishna's steeds, but Krishna destroyed their shower by using a thunderbolt as his weapon.
+At last, Krishna hurled his powerful discus Sudarshana and killed all the remaining tribes, including Salwa.
+Killing everyone at the lord's command, it returned to Krishna.
 (See Dwaraka kingdom for more details).